 - For potential new land purchases or land transfers and management agreements, the District will notify adjoining property owners of Board and Board Committee meetings where issues such as access to the new property and changes to existing land uses will be discussed.
-For significant or Coastside Protection Area coastside purchases, the Real Property Committee will conduct public on-site meetings, which may occur on weekends. - 2.
-The District will evaluate access to newly acquired land by neighbors on a caseby-case basis to ensure public safety and determine whether access is compatible with District ordinances and low-impact recreation.
+For significant or Coastside Protection Area-purchases, the Real Property Committee will conduct public on-site meetings, which may occur on weekends. - 2.
+The District will evaluate access to newly acquired land by neighbors on a case-by-case basis to ensure public safety and determine whether access is compatible with District ordinances and low-impact recreation.
 To the extent feasible and in accordance with District policies, the District will consider continuing access through a permit system managed by the District. - 3.
-In managing District preserves, to the extent possible, the District will follow Boardadopted Resource Management Policies, which include but are not limited to: - Control nonnative vegetation and wildlife animals and initiate cooperative efforts with neighbors to control non-natives vegetation and wildlife on lands adjacent to District preserves using integrated pest management (IPM) as outlined in the District's IPM Program. - b.
+In managing District preserves, to the extent possible, the District will follow Board-adopted Resource Management Policies, which include but are not limited to: - a.
+Control nonnative vegetation and wildlife and initiate cooperative efforts with

+- neighbors to control non-natives vegetation and wildlife on lands adjacent to District preserves using integrated pest management (IPM) as outlined in the District's IPM Program. - b.
 Minimize the impact on native plants and animals when removing invasives by following the best management practices as outlined by the District's IPM Program. - c.
 Consider neighbors' desire to preserve the natural landscape viewshed. - d.
-Cooperate with local and state fire officials on emergency response and fire prevention.
+Cooperate with local and state fire officials on emergency response and fire prevention. - 4.
+The District appoints the Skyline and Foothills Area superintendents as staff liaisons to address neighbor safety concerns such as fire, emergency evacuation, parking, and road and tree maintenance.